lastmjs/guesswork/README.md

 # Use

-guesswork uses [Scram.js](https://github.com/scramjs/scram-engine) to run your tests.
+Guesswork uses [Scram.js](https://github.com/scramjs/scram-engine) to run your tests.
 Visit the Scram.js [project page](https://github.com/scramjs/scram-engine) if you need more help than you can find here.

 Run headless tests from the terminal: